Platonic-Systems/generics-sop-examples/doc/draft.md

 data Bool = False | True
 ```

-Parametrized types, such as `Maybe`, have a type-level function as their kind:
+Parametrized types, such as `Maybe`, belong to the kind of type-level functions:

 ```haskell
 type Maybe :: Type -> Type